 An example of how wildlife and livestock interests can work together, The Nature Conservancy purchased 1,820 acres of desert dace habitat from Soldier Meadows Ranch’s owners 20+ years ago, and protected 5,150 additional acres via conservation easement.
 Today the Bureau of Land Management manages these lands, offering you and your friends and family several recreational opportunities, including a primitive cabin, camping sites and a walking trail to a hot spring.

 Feel like a walk with great views?
-If you said, “Yes,” the Bently-Kirman Tract is for you!
+If you said, “Yes,” the trail at Bently Ranch - Kirman Field is for you!
 The late Northern Nevada businessman and rancher Don Bently "never bought into the stereotype that agricultural and environmental interests have to be played off against each other.”
 This spot is the product of Don Bently’s vision—shared by the Conservancy—to demonstrate that cattle ranching, habitat protection and public access can go hand-in-hand.

 CLEAR CREEK TRAIL